ZesCrew2/SNFV5-Source/README.md

 # Sonic Night Funkin v5.0 (Lily "ZesCrew2")

 Welcome to our *(poorly protected)* source code!
-This is a shitiily put together amalgam of psych engine versions hoping something will work
+This is a shittily put together amalgam of psych engine versions hoping something will work
 With a skin of a mod from yester-year!

 Edit this code IF YOU DARE!!